AUAP/AP2017/all_miniex/mini_ex9/README.md

   - [Global statistic API](https://itp.nyu.edu/classes/cc-s16/inqubu-global-statistics-api/)
   - [Search many other kinds of API](https://www.programmableweb.com/)

-3) Upload your sketch in a directory called "miniex9.
+3) Upload your sketch in a directory called "miniex9".
 Create a README file and upload to the same directory.
 The readme file should address the following:
-- Which API have you choosen? and Why?
+- Which API have you chosen? and Why?
 - Can you describe your process of making this mini exercise in terms of acquiring, processing, using and representing data?
 - What is your reflection on the aesthetics of (big) data?